itaymigdal/Nimbo-C2/README.md

 - [OffensiveNim](https://github.com/byt3bl33d3r/OffensiveNim) - Great resource that taught me a lot about leveraging Nim for implant tasks.
 Some of Nimbo-C2 agent capabilities are basically wrappers around OffensiveNim modified examples.
 - [Python-Prompt-Toolkit-3](https://github.com/prompt-toolkit/python-prompt-toolkit) - Awesome library for developing python CLI applications.
 Developed the Nimbo-C2 interactive console using this.
 - [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter) - For the awsome Nimbo ascii art.
-- [nEkko](https://github.com/pruno7/nEkko) - For the Nim Ekko implementation (that needed a little modification).
 - [NimlineWhispers3](https://github.com/klezVirus/NimlineWhispers3) - For the Nim indirect syscalls.
 - All those random people from Github & Stackoverflow that I copy & pasted their code :kissing_heart:.